Bridging the Gap

 Join us for ‘Bridging the Gap - how to renovate politics, public service, economies, and bolster international cooperation to build more cohesive and trusting societies.’

-Key thematic issues addressed at CoGC 2017 will include:
+Key thematic issues addressed at CoGC 2017 include:

-- The global economy and inequality: Is capitalism broken? – do we need to rethink the current rules of the game, including on regulation, theory of the firm and the model of stakeholder value?
+- Bridging the economic gap – how can we fix capitalism? – do we need to rethink the current rules of the game, including on regulation, theory of the firm and the model of stakeholder value?

 - The future of work and income – how do we resolve growing unemployment and inequality in the context of technological progress and the acceleration of robotics?